 5.3.
 The full course fee and the deposit amount due to be paid to the SDA are two separate items: the course fee is NOT a part of the deposit amount.

 5.4.
-Applicants who are granted a visa/permit based on admission to a course at Alfaskolen in order to learn Norwegian are obliged to obtain a minimum attendance of 80 % of the lessons.
+Applicants who are granted a visa/permit based on admission to a course at Alfaskolen in order to learn Norwegian are obligated to obtain a minimum attendance of 80 % of the course's content.

 5.6.
-Other than regulation #5.3 Alfaskolen does not allow ANY other transactions to be made on the SDA.
+Other than rule #5.3.
+Alfaskolen does not allow ANY other transactions to be made on the SDA.

 5.7.
-If the visa application is rejected/denied, Alfaskolen will refund the course fee to the applicant, after having deducted a 10 % cancellation fee.
+If the visa application is rejected/denied, Alfaskolen will refund the course fee to the applicant, after having deducted a 35 % cancellation fee (10% for One-Year Programs).
 Alfaskolen will also refund the full deposit amount from the SDA to the applicant.
 The applicant cannot claim the accrued interest on the course fee and deposit.

 5.8.
-The refunds from regulation #5.6 will only be carried out after Alfaskolen has received a scan/copy of an official letter from the Norwegian Embassy, Consulate or UDI, which states that the visa application has been rejected/denied.
+The refunds from rule #5.7. will only be carried out after Alfaskolen has received a scan/copy of an official letter from the Norwegian Embassy, Consulate or UDI, which states that the visa application has been rejected/denied.

 5.9.
-In no case the school will guarantee in advance that the student will be granted a visa; the school is thus not liable in the event of visa refusal or expiry.
+Alfaskolen can never guarantee that a student will be granted a visa; Alfaskolen is thus not liable in the event of visa refusal or expiry.

 5.10.
 It is up to the applicant to find out about the possibilities and requirements regarding visa.
 This can be done at the local Norwegian Embassy / Consulate or at the Norwegian Immigration Department (www.udi.no).
 Alfaskolen only provides information about its school and courses and not about visa regulations and conditions.